Another casualty of 2020: The magic of the snow day | Times Leader

 Superintendent Jeffrey Mohre says remote learning or not, he’ll still call snow days.

-“Easiest decision I’ve had to make all year,” Mohre said Wednesday from Long Valley, New Jersey, where forecasters were warning of 12 to 20 inches of snow.
+“Easiest decision I’ve had to make all year,” Mohre said Wednesday from Long Valley, New Jersey, which saw several inches of snow.

 It came down to wanting to encourage “the anticipation and the excitement and the wonderment that so many of us experienced as children — and it is those things that make snow days such memorable childhood events,” he said.